hsiaopat/NDBuildingRecognition/README.md

 In addition, another factor that contributes this is similar architecture between different buildings.
 Buildings at the University of Notre Dame follow a similar theme, and thus there are higher chances of certain architectural features getting mistaken for other buildings.

 In addition, we are considering changing our KL divergence classification method completely, and using a neural network instead of KL divergence.
 Specifically, we will use a convolutional neural network.
 The input layer will match the size of the normalized SIFT feature vectors, then hidden layer will contain activation functions that will learn the building patterns in the image dataset, and the output layer will have 5 neurons, one neuron for each building in our dataset.
 We will use another activation function to get the probability scores for each building class.

-We will train the neural network by spliting our dataset into training and validation sets.
+We would  train the neural network by spliting our dataset into training and validation sets.
 We will use the SIFT feature vectors as inputs and the building labels as the outputs, and adjust and test to see what parameters need for fine-tuning.

+To further discuss our plan going forward, we have planned a meeting with Professor Czajka to go over our KL divergence to make sure that we are implementing KL divergence and calculating our classification accuracy correctly.
+We can then assess if it is necessary to make very large changes with our dataset or to change our classification method to a convolutional neural network.

 **Division of Labor**